0

 Donelle Wedderburn

-Donelle Wedderburn is a Jamaican-American writer and audio producer.
-Her work sits at the intersection of Black history, oral storytelling, and the natural environment.
-She has contributed to developing and producing a range of audio documentaries and broadcasts for NPR, ABC News, Food Culture Collective x Heal Food Alliance, and Ten Percent Happier.
-In her free time, she loves to write poetry and draw connections between the worlds of literature and landscape.
-Black women writers like Jamaica Kincaid, Toni Morrison, and June Jordan moved through the worlds of storytelling, urban planning, and design and showed her it was possible to do the same.
+Donelle Wedderburn is a Jamaican American writer and sound designer.
+Her work sits at the intersection of Black history, oral storytelling, and landscape architecture.
+She has contributed to developing and producing a range of broadcasts and audio documentaries for NPR, Food Culture Collective, and The Heal Food Alliance.
+In her free time, she loves to write poetry and draw connections between literature and landscape.
+Black women writers like Toni Morrison and June Jordan moved through the worlds of narrative, urban planning, and architecture, showing me it was possible to do the same.

 Donelle's Website